 Typically you'll want to go with the .COM extension as this is standard for most themed websites and typically ranks the best amongst the basis extensions.
-Certain extensions like .INFO are cheaper to register and have their purposes, but the downside is that they are commonly less trusted amongst the average internet user.
+Certain extensions like .INFO are cheaper to register and have their purposes, but the downside is that they are commonly less trusted amongst the average Internet user.
 Additionally, all things being equal, they don't rank as well as .COMs in search engines.
-Registering a new .COM will cost you around \$12 for one year or \$7.99 if you register it/lock it down for multiple years through this link.
+Registering a new .COM will cost you around \$12 for one year but you'll get a discount if you register it through this link.
 Once the year ends then you have to renew that domain name if you wish to keep it.